 The following sections describe some settings you might need to configure to run an Elastic Agent standalone.
 For a full reference example, refer to the elastic-agent.reference.yml file.

 The settings described here are available for standalone Elastic Agents.
 Settings for Fleet-managed agents are specified through the UI.
-You do not set them explicitly in a configuration file.
+You do not set them explicitly in a policy file.